19th Century US Newspapers Digital Archive

 The digitized version of the print reference set: Salem Health: Magill’s Medical Guide, Sixth Edition as well as Complementary and Alternative Medicine.

-Includes the popular “American Decades” series, covering 1920’s – 2000.
-Also included are U.S. History reference sets (Great Events from History and Great Lives from History) containing primary sources and biographies from the ancient world to the 20th century as well as Critical Surveys and Critical Insights collections (literature and film), The Encyclopedia of Mathematics and Society, Weapons & Warfare and Milestone Documents (primary sources) from: American History, American Leaders, World History and World Religions.
+Includes the popular “American Decades” series, covering the 1920s through 2000.
+Also included are U.S. History reference sets (Great Events from History and Great Lives from History) containing primary sources and biographies from the ancient world to the twentieth century as well as Critical Surveys and Critical Insights collections (literature and film), The Encyclopedia of Mathematics and Society, Weapons & Warfare and Milestone Documents (primary sources) from: American History, American Leaders, World History and World Religions.
 Visit the library to use the print versions of these sets.

-SIRS Decades is a source of 20th century American history, culture and daily life of the time.
-Primary sources include advertisements, editorial cartoons, letters, memos, maps, charts, photographs, posters, speeches and addresses.
-Document Based Questions, timelines and the cartoon gallery are important features.
+SIRS Decades is a source of twentieth century American history, culture ,and daily life of the time.
+Primary sources include advertisements, editorial cartoons, letters, memos, maps, charts, photographs, posters, speeches, and addresses.
+Document-Based Questions, timelines, and the cartoon gallery are important features.
 Primary and secondary sources are included.

 Slavery in America Digital Archive

-Primary sources concerning slavery and abolition in the U.S., created during 1600-1800.
-A digital collection of over 600 documents in 75,000 pages this project documents key aspects of the history of slavery in America from its origins in Africa to its abolition, including materials on the slave trade, plantation life, emancipation, pro-slavery and anti-slavery arguments, the religious views on slavery, etc.
+Primary sources concerning slavery and abolition in the U.S., created during 1600 to 1800.
+A digital collection of over 600 documents in 75,000 pages this project documents key aspects of the history of slavery in America from its origins in Africa to its abolition, including materials on the slave trade, plantation life, emancipation, pro-slavery and anti-slavery arguments, the religious views on slavery, and much more.

 Strength and Conditioning Journal Online

-Our subscription includes the archive, with 3 discrete title changes:
+Our subscription includes the archive, with three discrete title changes:

-February 1979-December 1982, National Strength Coaches Association Journal
+February 1979 to December 1982, National Strength Coaches Association Journal

-February 1983-December 1993, National Strength & Conditioning Association Journal
+February 1983 to December 1993, National Strength & Conditioning Association Journal

 Student Resources in Context